-Let the solution sit on the fixture shortly then scrub with a soft brush or microfiber cloth so as not to scratch the finish, but with effort you should have success.
+When using it, let the solution sit on the fixture shortly then scrub with a soft brush or microfiber cloth so as not to scratch the finish, but with enough effort, you should have success.

-NOTE: Because long exposure to cleaners like diluted vinegar or CLR may damage the finish, we recommend regular cleaning to prevent build up so you don’t have to remove later.
+NOTE: Because long exposure to cleaners like diluted vinegar or CLR may damage the finish, we recommend regular cleaning to prevent build-up so you don’t have to remove it later.

 FAQ: How to Clean Matte Black Fixtures